jawj/zapatos-docs/src/index.md

 But what if we want to combine some other operations within the same database transaction?
 Say we want to make two transfers, A to B and A to C, or have both fail.
 The `transferMoney` function we originally wrote uses a transaction helper to `BEGIN` and `COMMIT` its own transaction every time, so we can't just call it twice.

-For this reason, the `transaction` function — and its isolation-level shortcuts — can be passed either a `pg.Pool`, in which case they manage a transaction as decribed above, or an existing `TxnClient`.
+For this reason, the `transaction` function — and its isolation-level shortcuts — can be passed either a plain `pg.Pool`/`pg.Client`, in which case they manage a transaction as decribed above, or an existing `TxnClient`.
 If they're passed an existing `TxnClient`, they do no more than call the provided callback function with the provided client on the spot.

 Let's see how this helps.
 We'll modify the `transferMoney` function to take a pool or transaction client as its last argument, and pass that straight to the `serializable` transaction function.
 (Note that we _could_ give this last argument a default value of `pool`, but I find that way it's too easy to accidentally issue queries outside of transactions).